GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ### New Game Submission form:
 - [ ] Do we ask users to fill out Genres again?
 - [ ] Discord Webhook not working properly
-- [ ] Fix script to change slurs into strings.
+- [ ] Fix script to change slugs into strings.
   - This will fix when people submit 100% as a category.

 ### Forms & Submissions